corollari/bitcoin-covenants/README.md

 ## Opcode based covenants
 ### OP\_CHECKOUTPUTVERIFY
-One of the earliest covenant proposals, outlined in [this paper](https://maltemoeser.de/paper/covenants.pdf) describes a new opcode to be added to the Bitcoin protocol, this new opcode takes three arguments `(index, value, pattern)` and returns true if and only if the following conditions holdfor the `index`-th output of the transaction that is trying to spend the UTXO:
+One of the earliest covenant proposals, [this paper](https://maltemoeser.de/paper/covenants.pdf) describes a new opcode to be added to the Bitcoin protocol, this new opcode takes three arguments `(index, value, pattern)` and returns true if and only if the following conditions holdfor the `index`-th output of the transaction that is trying to spend the UTXO:
 - The amount of bitcoin spent on that output is equal to `value`
 - The script attached to the output is equal to `pattern` except for the parts of `pattern` that contain placeholders for public keys and hashes.